OpenBB-finance/OpenBB/website/content/bot/reference/discord/darkpool/topsum.md

 # topsum

-The /dp topsum command allows the user to retrieve total block and dark pool data from the top of the order book.
-This command will return the total quantity of the best bid and ask and the number of orders at the best bid and ask.
-It also returns the total quantity and number of orders of the next five levels of bids and asks.
+This command allows the user to retrieve total block and dark pool data summary.
+It sums all darkpool prints and gives a table of the largest by symbol as well as a graph for comparison.

 ### Usage